 There's an oompah band playing in the corner.
 Never seen that here before.
 All the musicians are drinking beer like sensible people.
 Being on the next table, they're difficult to ignore.

-Next stop is a recent addition to my Munich circuit: Der Pschorr.
+Der Pschorr.
 It's a massive, modern, slightly trendy boozer in the Viktualienmarkt.
 It looks like it used to be a covered market.
 Yes, it's that big.
 Modern, trendy - doesn't sound like my sort of place, does it?
 There's one feature I haven't mentioned yet that makes it very definitely my sort of place: Bayerischer Anstich.
 There, sitting on the bar is a pot-bellied barrel from which Hacker-Pschorr Helles flows.

 It's the afternoon lull between eating shifts.
 I take up a place inside close to the lovely barrel.
 All the other customers are ouside.
 Here it's just me and the staff.
 It being quiet, they're in a relaxed mood and having fun.
 As they evening shift arrives, they banter with the staff already on duty.

 A third waiter says "All upstairs."
 He must be the downstairs waiter.

 While I'm hoovering up my beer the barrel finishses and a new one is rolled in.
 The theatre is another great thing about Bayerischer Anstich.
 The cermonial bringing in and lifting of the barrel.
 Then the ring of the tap as it's hammered home.
 It brings a tear to my eye and a lump to my wallet.
 Throat.
 That's what I mean.
 I'm always confusing wallet and throat.
 Or is it trousers?